 1) Pinpoint the root cause of your stress

-Behind every bodies stress lies an underlying root source of it, so this means your first step to reducing your stress has to be to try and pinpoint and identify whats actually causing it.
+Behind every body's stress lies an underlying root source of it, so this means your first step to reducing your stress has to be to try and pinpoint and identify

-There could be one or many different sources of your stress which you will have to tackle, but you cannot eliminate your stress until you know it's triggers.
+There could be one or many different sources of your stress, which you will have to tackle, but you cannot eliminate your stress until you know it's

 There are techniques that will help you treat the symptoms of your stress but unless you deal with it at it's very chore then it will just keep on coming back.